About the RN to BSN Program

 A total of 64 semester hours comprise the major requirements, a portion of which is derived from the student’s previous experience in nursing.
 The courses will be provided utilizing various methods of online instructional strategies including discussion forums, quizzes, projects, scholarly papers, case study analyses, and lectures.

 Click on the links below for more information

 - RN to BSN Program of Study

 - RN to BSN Program Options: 1, 2, & 3 Year Plans

 The RN to BSN program at Appalachian State University is accredited by the Commission on Collegiate Nursing Education.

 For all transcript reviews for the RN to BSN program, please email email@example.com.

-Additional information is also available through Distance Education at Appalachian State University.
+Additional information is also available through App State Online at Appalachian State University.

 - Thirty Semester Hours Awarded for Lower Division Nursing at the successful completion of the 2nd semester of RN/BSN Program